AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 /* Check for BOD reset generation */

-/* (7) Check BOD reset cause in restart.*/
+/* (7) Check for the cause of the BOD reset during restart.*/

 if( ( tRstReason & CY_SYSRESET_BODVDDD ) == CY_SYSRESET_BODVDDD )